Pradumnasaraf/.dotfiles/README.md

 # .dotfiles

-This repository contains my dotfiles for my macOS setup.
+This repository contains my dotfiles for Pradumnasaraf's macOS setup.

-## Steps to setup a new mac
+### Steps to setup a new mac

 1. Install Apple's Command Line Tools, which are prerequisites for Git and Homebrew.